 Even the most civilised relationship breakdown can be difficult and brings with it practical, emotional and legal issues to resolve at a time when you are perhaps vulnerable and least capable of dealing with them.

-If your marriage has broken down but you choose not to divorce for 2 years' time we can prepare a Separation Agreement for you often for a fixed fee starting at £500 plus vat.
+If your marriage has broken down but you choose not to divorce for 2 years' time we can prepare a Separation Agreement.

 Although these agreements are not legally binding on the court in the event of a future relationship breakdown, they are increasingly being relied on and will carry significant weight if properly prepared and drafted.

 For more information view our Relationship Agreements Factsheet.

 Divorce is rarely a smooth ride, and in the complex world of pension settlements, the recent McCloud judgment has thrown a hefty spanner in the works. ...Read more on our blog